blakevaughn22/CS498Project/README.md

 Run script.py and browse to "http://127.0.0.1:5000" or what the console says.
 Input order with name and other order info.
 Click submit to finish the order.

+Proof of concept credentials for viewing orders is username:"admin" password:"password"

 We are using python 3.10 for our implementation.